 Spirit of Buddhism

 At a glance, Borobudur seems like a mere ordinary temple ten times the usual size.
 However, if you are willing to understand it, you'll be able to see the wisdom and philosophy of Buddha in every corner of the temple.
-We might not attain the Ultimate Truth, but understanding the philosophy conveyed by Borobudur can help us to understand the concept of wisdom according to Buddhism.
+We might not attain the Ultimate Truth, but understanding Borobudur's philosophy can help us understand the concept of wisdom according to Buddhism.